gouravdhar/Implementation-of-Genetic-Algorithm/README.md

     Crossover
     Mutation

-This link contains a basic explaination of the Genetic Algorithm Example in https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3
+For a basic explaination of Genetic Algorithm hava a look at https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3